kvassAI/slate/source/includes/_payment_methods.md

 }
 ```

-In this case, the website/app will create a Payment using their own SDK and then they send it to the API for verification and capture.
-The payment must be in the state: `approved` otherwise the API will return a `403` error.
+In this case, the website/app will create a Payment using their own SDK and then send it to the API for verification and capture.
+The payment must be in the state `approved`, otherwise the API will return a `403` error.

 Attribute | Type | Description
 --------- | ---- | ------
 **payment_id** | `string` | This is the ID of the payment.
-A verification is ran on this Payment to see its state is "approved", otherwise an exception is raised
+The payment recieves a verification to see if its state is "approved", otherwise an exception is raised, `403`.
 **payer_id** | `string` | This is the ID of the creation of the payment, something which is associated with the company.
-**method**| `string` | `single_paypal`
+**method**| `string` | This must be `single_paypal`.

 ## Future Payments (PayPal)